vadymfrlv/phonebook/README.md

 ## Author 👨🏻‍💻

-This app was developed by [vadymfrlv]
+This app was developed by frlv